 Statutes, Regulations, and Policies Governing or Necessitating This Policy Section 889(a)(1)(B) of the John S. McCain National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019 (Pub.
-L. 115-232) National Institute of Standards and Technology Special Publication 800-171, Rev. 2 (February, 2020) University of Rhode Island Acceptable Use Policy University of Rhode Island Policy on Export Control Compliance Reason for Policy / Purpose Network and computer security is critical to maintaining the integrity of the University campus network.
+L. 115-232) National Institute of Standards and Technology Special Publication 800-171, Rev. 3 (May, 2024) Export Administration Regulations (EAR), 15 C.F.R. §§ 730-774 International Traffic in Arms Regulations (ITAR), 22 C.F.R. §§ 120-130 University of Rhode Island Policy on IT Acceptable Use University of Rhode Island Policy on Export Control Compliance Reason for Policy / Purpose Network and computer security is critical to maintaining the integrity of the University campus network.
 Computers used by international visitors to the University to connect to University networks must have the necessary information security controls in place and functioning to maintain that integrity of University IT systems.
 Forms Related to this Policy University of Rhode Island International Visiting Researcher Agreement